Jump to Tutor

 Rosita D’Ercoli

-I graduated as a lace teacher at the Regional Lacemaking School of Gorizia in 1985 and taught there until 2017.
+I graduated as a lace teacher in Gorizia and taught until 2017.
+I am also an archive researcher and editor of Fuselliamo magazine.

 Goritian Flowers and Leaves